-- any incident which a member of staff is aware of actions of a colleague towards a child which could be misinterpreted; - any incident of which a staff member is aware where the interactions of a colleague with a child are not appropriate to the child's age or developmental need at that time; - inadvertent email, messaging, use of social media sites or other communication between staff and children outside agreed protocols; - any unsupervised contact with a child other than in the context of a one-to-one lesson or discussion about academic, extracurricular or pastoral issues or other situations which fall within expected boundaries of professional conduct; - any incident where a member of staff has been alone with a child or transporting children in a vehicle where this has not been authorised in advance; - any inadvertent and potentially inappropriate social contact with children outside of school or college (such as restaurants or pubs); - if a child uses a staff member's home address, mobile or home phone number, or private e-mail address; - one-to-one contact with a child on school trip [residential / non-residential] which falls outside expected boundaries of professional conduct; - use of inappropriate or concerning language around children and young people or to other staff
+- any incident where s/he feels that his/her actions or behaviour towards a child could be misinterpreted - any incident which a team member is aware of actions of a colleague towards a child which could be misinterpreted - any incident of which a team member is aware that the interactions of another team member with a child are not appropriate to the child's age or developmental need at that time - inadvertent email, messaging, use of social media sites or other communication between a team member and children outside agreed protocols - any unsupervised contact with a child other than in the context of a one-to-one lesson or discussion about academic, extracurricular or pastoral issues or other situations which fall within expected boundaries of professional conduct - any incident where a team member has been alone with a child or transporting children in a vehicle where this has not been authorised in advance - any inadvertent and potentially inappropriate social contact with children outside of school or college (such as restaurants or pubs) - if a child uses a team member's home address, mobile or home phone number, or private e-mail address - one-to-one contact with a child on school trip [residential / non-residential] which falls outside expected boundaries of professional conduct use of inappropriate or concerning language around children and young people or to other team members

 This is not intended to be an exhaustive list but representative.
-Anything which causes staff to feel concerned about the way in which other adults behave or interact with children, or how their own actions could be viewed should be notified.
-This is in order to protect both children and the members of staff involved.
+Anything which causes team members to feel concerned about the way in which other adults behave or interact with children, or how their own actions could be viewed should be notified.
+This is in order to protect both children and the team members involved.